jsroest/rubigo_navigator/README.md

   Navigate to other screens without the user noticing it.
 * **willShow()**
   Get data from an asynchronous source, like a local database.
 The navigation to this screen with the corresponding animation will start as soon as this event returns.
-* **isShown()**
-  If you want to be sure that page is shown before starting some lengthy processing.
-If you call code that is heavy on the UI thread, this makes sure that at least the page is shown before the processing starts.

 ### Know when the app is busy and absorb touch events